MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting configures the synchronization of Windows settings between computers.
 Certain Windows settings will synchronize between computers by default.
 These settings include Windows themes, Windows desktop settings, Ease of Access settings, and network printers.
 Use this policy setting to specify which Windows settings synchronize between computers.
 You can also use these settings to enable synchronization of users' sign-in information for certain apps, networks, and certificates.

 If you enable this policy setting, only the selected Windows settings synchronize.
 Unselected Windows settings are excluded from settings synchronization.